-When you call to inquire about services provided by the SWMBH network, we can provide you with any necessary information about mental health and/or substance use disorder services.
+When you call to ask about services provided by the SWMBH network, we can give you any necessary information about mental health and/or substance use disorder services.
 We will link you with a trained network clinician who will conduct an eligibility screening or assessment to determine what services you may qualify for.

-Southwest Michigan Behavioral Health partners with a number of providers in our eight county region network.
+Southwest Michigan Behavioral Health partners with a number of providers in our region.
 You have the freedom to choose from our network of providers in this region.
-If you have questions or concerns about a provider or would like to request a current or up-to-date listing of the provider network from SWMBH, you can contact SWMBH directly or find the provider directory on SWMBH's website: www.swmbh.org
+You can find the provider directory by contacting SWMBH or on SWMBH's website: www.swmbh.org/providers/provider-directory/